hsurisetti/StockAnalysis_Challenge/Written_Report.md

 ### **Purpose**

 The main pupose of the project is to refactor the Module 2 solution code to loop through all the data in once and collect the same information as we did in Module2 and verify whether the refactored code made the VBA script run faster.
+Also, it would be helpful to the end users if we are able to prove that, by refactoring the code, we can improve the overall performance of the application.
+Once the performace improves , it will also lead to better usuability of the application.